malidoost/ToxPathEngine/README.md

 ## Prerequisites

-List any prerequisites that are necessary to run the code.
-For example:
+Prerequisites that are necessary to run the code:

 - Python 3.6+
 - Required Python packages (e.g., NumPy, TensorFlow)